docwire/docwire/README.md

 - **Advanced Document Chunking (planned)**: DocWire SDK introduces sophisticated chunking capabilities, leveraging metadata and document elements to partition documents into smaller, semantically coherent parts.
 This feature is invaluable for applications such as Retrieval Augmented Generation (RAG), where the ability to process and retrieve information from specific document segments can significantly enhance the performance of AI models.
 By understanding the structure and semantics of each document, DocWire SDK can intelligently divide content into meaningful units, preserving the context and coherence necessary for high-quality AI interactions.

 - **Semantic Unit Coherence (planned)**: The SDK's chunking mechanism is designed to maintain the coherence of semantic units established during partitioning.
-This ensures that when a document is sp lit into chunks, each piece retains its contextual integrity, making it suitable for use cases where understanding the flow and connection between segments is crucial, such as in conversat ional AI, document summarization, and topic extraction.
+This ensures that when a document is split into chunks, each piece retains its contextual integrity, making it suitable for use cases where understanding the flow and connection between segments is crucial, such as in conversational AI, document summarization, and topic extraction.

 - **NLP Model Training Data Preparation**: Prepare your training data with precision.
 DocWire SDK's structured content extraction is ideal for preparing datasets for NLP model training.
 By extracting only the relevant sections of text, you can create clean, focused datasets that lead to more effective and efficient model training.